 Stockholm is a truly stunning city; that much has been established by pretty much any traveller to set foot on the cobbled stones of the Old Town.
 In the short summer months, boats chug across sparkling inlets that separate each of Stockholm’s 14 islands, and even greater swathes of water envelop the thousands of tiny rocky islets in the archipelago.
 Sweden’s blue and yellow flag, proudly attached to anything that stays still long enough, flutters in the breeze as far as the eye can see.
-Stockholm is busy and vibrant, and, more than anything, incredibly beautiful.
+Stockholm in the summer is busy and vibrant, and, more than anything, incredibly beautiful.

 However, the sweet summer months are short in Sweden; often eclipsed by long, dark, polar winters that can stretch to seven months.
 If it is a cold, snowy winter (like many are) then Stockholm masters a regal, icy beauty that few other cities can equal, but if it is a grey, rainy winter like this year then, I’m sorry to say it, Stockholm is drab.

 I have struggled this winter, I mean really struggled.
 With barely any snow to lift the general mood, the city has been filled with a frustrated mix of sad Swedes, unable to enjoy their beloved winter sports, perplexed tourists expecting arctic weather, and new expats wondering what the hell happened to the gorgeous city they knew in the summer.
 Actually, there are more than a few Swedes around who were pleased that the temperatures stayed above zero and that the snows never came, but I figure they must be crazy to prefer a damp and dismal rainy winter over a proper nordic one.